 Motherhood is many things, but perhaps most of all, it is physical.
 You need your body for your baby to grow, live and thrive.
 After giving birth, not only are you expected to feed baby with your body, you also have to heal from the transformational experience that birth itself is.
 Your body hurts in ways you never imagined.
 And now you’re peeing yourself, and it hurts to poop, sit, stand, walk or lie down.
 Pregnancy, childbirth and postpartum are vulnerable states of being in large part because of the compromised body you are living in.
 And the overriding response to this vulnerability is silence.

-This woman was suffering from pelvic organ prolapse; and still, no one at the panel was addressing it.
+All of these could be signs that a woman is suffering from pelvic organ prolapse; and still, not enough of our care providers are addressing it.
 What is pelvic organ prolapse?
-Why was it happening to her?
-And what could she do to treat it?
+Why does it happen?
+And what can you do to treat it?

 What is pelvic organ prolapse?